Extension #

 Multiple extension(s) #

 You can set an extension several times; in that case, the different extension times are added together.
 An extension is always displayed in the status window.
-As an alternative to the password, you can also enter a previously defined TAN to extend the time.
-When entering a TAN, the entered minute value does not matter; it is permanently linked to the TAN.
-For more information, please read the chapter TAN Voucher.
+As an alternative to the password, you can also enter a previously defined Time Code to extend the time.
+When entering a Time Code, the entered minute value does not matter; it is permanently linked to the Time Code.
+For more information, please read the chapter Time Codes.

 To whom and for how long does it apply #